Non-Contracting Parties (NCPs)

 NCPs not cooperating with CCAMLR

-In 2018, 16 NCPs have been identified over the last five years to be involved in the trade of Dissostichus spp. while not cooperating with CCAMLR by participating in the CDS.
-The NCPs are Antigua and Barbuda, Colombia, Cuba, Brunei Darussalam, Dominican Republic, Democratic People’s Republic of Korea, Malaysia, Mexico, Philippines, Republic of the Maldives, St Kitts and Nevis, St. Vincent and the Grenadines, Thailand, Trinidad and Tobago, United Arab Emirates and Vietnam.
+In 2019, 15 NCPs have been identified to have traded greater than 1 000 kg of Dissostichus spp. over the previous three years while not cooperating with CCAMLR by participating in the CDS.
+The NCPs are Antigua and Barbuda, Brunei Darussalam, Colombia, Dominican Republic, Lebanon, Malaysia, Mexico, Philippines, Maldives, Switzerland, Thailand, Trinidad and Tobago, Turkey, United Arab Emirates and Viet Nam.